Lady's Burgundian

-The Burgundian was worn in Western Europe in the 15th century.
-This is one of the more popular styles for formal gowns, because if its flattering neckline and beautiful train.
+The Burgundian Gown was worn in Western Europe in the 15th century.
+This is one of the more popular styles for historical clothing because if its flattering neckline and beautiful train.
 This style was used for several of Danielle's gowns in the movie Ever After.
 If you don't want to trim with fur, two beautiful (and period!) alternatives are velvet or brocade.
 Price range $325.00 and up

 pgb2

-The black brocade gown with an 18 inch train is trimmed with black rabbit fur.
+Vivianne - This black brocade burgundian gown with an 18 inch train is trimmed with black rabbit fur.
 The gown is fully-lined.
-The front inset placket is red silk, and the gown laces up the back. $650.00 as shown.
+The front inset placket is red silk, and the gown laces up the back.

 Click on each picture for a larger image.